 It’s hard for anyone involved in New York City land use, zoning, and real estate to believe, but the city once had very permissive residential zoning.
 Rents were affordable, even in new buildings, and new housing was plentiful.
-This happy interlude was ended not by war, depression, or natural disaster, but by a political deal, forged by Mayor Robert F. Wagner and City Planning Commission chairman James Felt, and approved by the Board of Estimate—then the final decision maker on zoning—on December 15, 1960.
-The deal, taking effect a year later and known as the 1961 Zoning Resolution, was the culmination of a multidecade effort to replace the city’s 1916 zoning framework with one ostensibly suitable to the modern age.
+This happy interlude was ended not by war, depression, or natural disaster, but by a political deal, forged by Mayor Robert F. Wagner and City Planning Commission chairman James Felt and approved by the Board of Estimate—at the time, the final decision maker on zoning—on December 15, 1960.
+The deal, taking effect a year later and known as the 1961 Zoning Resolution, was the culmination of a multi-decade effort to replace the city’s 1916 zoning framework with one ostensibly suitable for the modern age.

 Both these approaches have led to housing growth but created their own problems.
 Planners cared most about the absolute number of new housing units—the city could add jobs only if it could house the great majority of new workers.
 However, unable to secure public acceptance of the need for a denser city, they felt a necessity to trade more housing for what the public really wanted—less density somewhere else, or more “affordable” housing.